Tang Ti-sheng: Initial stage

 Ng Cho-fanUpon the divorce in 1941/2, Tang started working mostly with Chan Kam Tong (1906-1981) (陳錦棠) to make ends meet.
-Chan, the first student of Sit, voted as champion among young warriors by the audience in 1950s, is on record his most frequent customer.
+Chan, the first student of Sit, voted as champion among young warriors by the audience in the 1950s, is on record his most frequent customer.
 There is only one title Red Silk Shoes and The Murder, with no fighting scene at all, Tang wrote for Chan in 1957 is still popular today.

 Intermediate stage

-The end of Second Sino-Japanese War started the busiest decade, until films took over, of 1900s in Hong Kong and SE Asia as a whole for Cantonese opera.
+The end of Second Sino-Japanese War started the busiest decade, until films took over, of the 1900s in Hong Kong and SE Asia as a whole for Cantonese opera.
 When Tang's work still had plenty of room for improvement, the vocal performances (and fighting scenes which were few and far between in Tang's work) made a big difference.
 His preference to work with, actresses as female leads over top-billed male leads, were Fong and Hung.
 His archrival was husband of an actress who is famous for mostly fighting scenes although she was also known by fellow performers as great old-school vocalist as Lady White Snake.
 Fong and Hung vocal styles were both new creations at the time.
 The two camps each had a usual venue on opposite side of the HK harbor.

-Tang worked with musicians/composers below (See .) regularly in 1950s.
+Tang worked with musicians/composers below (See .) regularly in the 1950s.
 Only some names are available in English.
-Except the Chu brothers and those who had already died, they talked about Tang on radio shows in 1980s.
+Except the Chu brothers and those who had already died, they talked about Tang on radio shows in the 1980s.